 Application resources, including a webinar recording, form samples, and a frequently asked questions document are available at the SAC-AA Technical Assistance web site.
+(Note that some resources are not applicable to this FOA.)
 Refer to How to Apply for a Grant for general (i.e., not SAC-AA specific) videos and slides on a variety of application and submission components.